KorenX/torrent-server/documentations/protocol.md

 Each file has a FileID, and a Filename, with an optional description.
 The user requests a certain FileID, and the main server responds with a list of possible peer IDs which hold the file.

+Once the client has the file id and the peers who have this file, it can start requesting this file.
+A request of this file is a request sent from a client to a client.
+The client requesting the file is marked with (req), and the client responding to the request is marked with (res).
+A request is made of the fileID, and the chunks requested.
+This way, the client can request different chunks from different clients.

 File Info Protocol:

 client                      server